This webpage is for

 Where can I find information on my IAP or EPSA balance?

-Your employer will continue to submit 6% contributions to PERS (whether paid by you or your employer).
-Because the “redirect” will occur behind the scenes in the PERS system, if your employer currently displays your 6% contributions on your paystub, you likely will not notice any changes.
+Your employer continues to submit 6% contributions to PERS (whether paid by you or your employer).
+Because the “redirect” occurs behind the scenes in the PERS system, if your employer displays your 6% contributions on your paystub, you likely will not notice any changes.

 IAP.Voya.com, you will eventually notice less money going into your account due to the redirect.
 Keep in mind that due to routine reporting delays between your employer, PERS, and Voya, the IAP third-party administrator, changes may not be immediately reflected.

 What else can I do to save more for retirement?